zuiko21/minimOS/hard/minipet.md

 motor control.
 Note that both interfaces are suitable for Commodore hardware _only_, which I do not own.

-Both interfaces are to be provided on an **expansion board**, fitted thru a **DIN 41612** connector.
-This card will provide _all signals on the original connectors_, albeit with a few exceptions.
-For easier _pin breakout_, the original pins are grouped following the original connectors as close as possible.
+The lacking circuits are to be provided on an **expansion board**, fitted thru a **DIN 41612** connector.
+This slot will provide _all signals on the original connectors_, albeit with a few exceptions.
+For easier _breakout_, the original pins are grouped following the original connectors as close as possible.

 ### Expansion connector pinout